Run multiple companieson your own

 Two ways, onto your machine

-Runs on your machine, on your existing Claude subscription.
+Runs on your machine, on your existing Claude / Codex subscription.
 Data stays local

 Comfortable with CLIOne command to install